spryker-sdk/composer-constrainer/README.md

 Tool to detect extended core modules and to update composer.json constraints fom using ^ (caret) to use ~ (tilde) for those extended modules.

+### What will be found by this tool

+- Extended API and non-API classes.

+### What is ignored by this tool

+- Extended ModuleDependencyProvider.
+- Extended ModuleConfig.

 ## Installation

 ```